hadronized/strongly-typed-thoughts.net/assets/markdown/home.md

 I’m **Dimitri Sabadie**, I’m 22 years old.
 I was born in the South-West of France, in the neighborhood of Bordeaux.
-You can find me on the net as **skypers**.
+You can find me on the net as **phaazon** or **skypers** (old nickname).
 For now, I train in a company three days a week, then go to an engineer school (EFREI) twice a week.
 Before that, I got a « DUT informatique », in the university Bordeaux 1.

 I’ve been writting programs for a very long time.
 I discovered the C language when I was 12, and started a long trek in the IT jungle.
 I quickly started